awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 See also .

 **eventually consistent read**<a name="eventually-consistent-read"></a>
-A read process that returns data from only one region and might not show the most recent write information\.
+A read process that returns data from only one Region and might not show the most recent write information\.
 However, if you repeat your read request after a short time, the response should eventually return the latest data\.
 See also .
 See also .
 See also .